A highly capable two-season sleeping bag available for an excellent price.

 If there’s a more demanding test for a sleeping bag than a hiking expedition, it’s surely a bikepacking trip – not only is space severely limited (there’s no chance to hang extra kit on the outside of a pannier) but every extra gram is a curse when the road turns skywards.

 So that is exactly the test I put the Vango Nitestar 150 to.
 Over the course of a busy summer, the Nitestar has been my bikepacking companion on several missions.
-And it performed well, in a variety of conditions.
+And it proved to be one of the best sleeping bags for the job, performing well in a variety of conditions.

 In terms of warmth, I found it very comfortable.
 On balmy, summer nights I started the evening with the zip undone, before fastening it as the mercury tumbled after midnight.
 And on later-to-bed, chilly nights, the Nitestar’s lovely, soft, brushed polyester lining feels comfortingly warm (but is it an ethical down?).